vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 # VMware Tanzu for Kubernetes Operations on AWS Reference Design

-VMware Tanzu for Kubernetes operations simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
-Tanzu for Kubernetes operations delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.
+VMware Tanzu for Kubernetes Operations simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
+Tanzu for Kubernetes Operations delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.

-This document lays out a reference design for deploying VMware Tanzu for Kubernetes operations with Tanzu components on AWS.
+This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations with Tanzu components on AWS.

-The following reference design is based on the architecture and components described in [Tanzu Solution Reference Architecture Overview](index.md).
+The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 > **Note:** This reference design is supported and validated for customers deploying Tanzu Kubernetes Grid 1.4 on AWS.

 ![Tanzu Edition reference design diagram](./img/tko-on-aws/tkg-aws-overview.png)

 ## Network Overview